Mateo-drr/ALU-Autonomous-Lung-Ultrasound/README.md

 ```

 ### Re-run the Robot Program
-To resend the robot program:
+To resend the robot program if it closes:
 ```bash
 ros2 service call /io_and_status_controller/resend_robot_program std_srvs/srv/Trigger {}
 ```

 ### Build Packages
-To build the packages:
+To build the packages after placing them in your ros workspace:
 ```bash
 colcon build --symlink-install
 ```